garrandall/popular-music-data/tracks/gypsy-man-war.md

 I gotta find a friend, a nice sharp baby
 I gotta find a friend, a nice sharp baby

-To make my home ohh, yeah
+To make my home oh, yeah
 To make my home

 'Cause I'm a gypsy man